google/flax/docs_nnx/guides/flax_gspmd.md

 Note that with the correct sharding for all inputs, the output will be sharded in the most natural way even without JIT compilation.
 In the example below even without [`jax.lax.with_sharding_constraint`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.with_sharding_constraint.html) on the output `y`, it was still sharded as `('data', None)`.

 > If you are interested in why: The second matmul of `DotReluDot.__call__` has two inputs of sharding `('data', 'model')` and `('model', None)`, in which both inputs' contraction axis are `model`.
 So a reduce-scatter matmul happened and will naturally shard the output as `('data', None)`.
-Check out the [JAX shard map collective guide](https://jax.readthedocs.io/en/latest/notebooks/shard_map.html#example-2-psum-scatter-the-result) and its examples if you want to learn mathematically how it happened at low level.
+Check out the [JAX shard map collective guide](https://jax.readthedocs.io/en/latest/notebooks/shard_map.html#example-2-psum-scatter-the-result) and its examples if you want to learn mathematically how it happens at a low level.

 ```{code-cell} ipython3
 # In data parallelism, the first dimension (batch) will be sharded on `data` axis.